 A majority of the lawsuits filed against RPM stem from Reardon Company’s asbestos-containing Bondex products.
 In their 2010 bankruptcy filing, RPM reported more than 20,000 asbestos lawsuits that specifically name Reardon Company’s products as the source of asbestos exposure.
 The vast majority of these Reardon lawsuits came from six states: Texas, Florida, Mississippi, Maryland, Illinois and Ohio.

 One such lawsuit, filed by a Texas-based painter, resulted in a verdict of approximately $11 million.
 Of the four product manufacturers named in the suit, Bondex was the only company not to agree on a settlement.
-Instead, Bondex went to trial, where the judge assigned them partial responsibility for the worker’s mesothelioma diagnosis.
+Instead, Bondex went to trial, where the judge assigned them partial responsibility for the worker’s diagnosis of mesothelioma.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now